uwlib-cams/rml/getting_started/README.md

  - The directory should contain the following files:
     - `original-rmlmapper-4.7.0-r152.jar`
     - `rmlmapper-4.7.0-r152.jar`
-_The numbers with this file may be different with future versions of RML Mapper._
+_The numbers with these files may be different with future versions of RML Mapper._

  - The correct jar file is the latter (`rmlmapper-4.7.0-r152.jar`)
  - Confirm the installation of RML Mapper worked by asking for the help menu